ECBSJ/RawBitcoinKeys/README.md

 https://raw-keys.herokuapp.com/

+## Update

+(October 2023) This website above is no longer in service.
+Some time ago Heroku decided to withdraw their free service and I haven't had the chance to redeploy it onto a different provider.
+This was the first ever website I created using python's Flask web framework.
+It was extremely barebones.

+## Summary

 I created this non-mnemonic key generator through Flask that shows you the step-by-step process through the ECDSA and hashing algos leading you from the initial private key creation to your public address.

 A RNG was purposely not used for the beginning step, don't be lazy.